It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 For those interested, for those features with one degree of freedom, all else being equal the F statistic here would just be the square of the t-statistic for the coefficients, and the p-value would be the same.↩︎

-This means they are correct on average, not the true value.
+This means they are correct on average, not that they are the true value.
 And if they were biased, this refers to statistical bias, and has nothing to do with the moral or ethical implications of the data, or whether the features themselves are biased in measurement.
 Culturally biased data is a different problem than statistical/prediction bias or measurement error, though they are not mutually exclusive.
 Statistical bias can more readily be tested, while other types of bias are more difficult to assess.
 Even statistical unbiasedness is not necessarily a goal, as we will see later Section 6.8.↩︎